 Other preconditions include the application and existence of operational quality assurance measures, the conformity declarations, and the legally binding signing by the applicant.

 GreenGuard Gold equates to a white glove inspection with specific focus on emissions standards for the mattress industry.
 It also focuses on how these standards relate to the elderly and to children.
-A rigorous series of standards and tests are involved, and mattresses must either meet or exceed these standards, in order to receive the respected distinction of becoming a latex mattress with the Certified GreenGuard Gold label.
+A rigorous series of standards and tests are involved, and mattresses must either meet or exceed these standards, in order to receive the respected distinction of becoming a organic latex mattress with the Certified GreenGuard Gold label.

 About the GreenGuard Gold Certification

 In earlier days, GreenGuard Gold Certification was referred to as GreenGuard Children and Schools Certification, since its criteria for certification were very strict.
 These criteria focused on safety factors that had an impact on the elderly, children, and other sensitive members of the population.

 Today, the purpose is very similar.
 The standards are high to make sure that products that bear the GreenGuard Gold certification are sufficient for use in healthcare facilities, schools, and similar places.
 They can claim the products are safe for places like these, since they’ve gone through rigorous testing that includes advanced dynamic environmental chamber tests, and prove to have low volatile organic compounds (VOCs), low emissions, ozone, phthalates, and formaldehyde.